coleifer/huey/docs/django.rst

 By default the storage backend issues ``create table if not exists`` for its tables when it is instantiated.
-Because ``settings.HUEY`` is evaluated at import time, that means every process importing ``huey.contrib.djhuey`` -- including your web workers -- will connect and attempt to create the tables, which requires the ``CREATE`` privilege and clashes with a migrations-managed schema.
+Because ``settings.HUEY`` is evaluated at import time, that means every process importing ``huey.contrib.djhuey`` (including your web workers) will connect and attempt to create the tables, which requires the ``CREATE`` privilege and clashes with a migrations-managed schema.

 Pass ``create_tables=False`` to disable the automatic DDL and create the tables